 Depression Is Not One-Size-Fits-All

-Depression is not one-size fits all.
+Depression is not one-size-fits-all.
 However, if you had asked me a year ago to describe someone suffering from depression, I would have given you a generic and straight-up basic answer.
 My response would have gone something like this: An individual who is depressed is sad and doesn't enjoy pleasures that were once joyful.
 I'll be honest, my answer is not incorrect, but I can't seem to shake the hint of judgment in my tone birthed from ignorance towards depression that I had at the time.
 I would even go as far as to say that I had an unconscious bias towards the illness and mental health issues in general; little did I know, depression, like people, comes in all shapes and sizes.

-Depression Can Present Differently For Individuals Affected
+Depression Can Present Differently

 My experience with depression may appear similar to others, but in actuality, each person's mental health journey is unique.
 The National Institute of Mental Health lists 13 different signs and symptoms of depression, stating that: